homezhan/artoolkit-docs/Unity/unity_getting_started.md

 -   Android Activity: A customised version of the Unity player for Android (packaged as a JAR file).
 Also required is a custom Manifest.xml file, and Android resources in the "res" subdirectory.
 -   Simple examples: A set of very basic example scenes which you can use as starting points for various AR techniques are found in `Example scenes`.

-[Unity scripts are revealed by turning down the reveal arrow on the "ARToolKit5-Unity" object][editor_screenshot]
+![Unity scripts are revealed by turning down the reveal arrow on the "ARToolKit5-Unity" object.][editor_screenshot]

 ##Scene Setup

 ### Basic Setup
 The key script inside the package is named `ARController`, and it manages the overall initialisation, setup, running and shutdown of ARToolKit.
 One instance of this script should be added to the scene.
 For simplicity, it is recommended to add it to an empty GameObject in the root of the scene.

-[Dragging an instance of the "ARController" script from the Asset browser onto an empty GameObject.][arcontroller_setup]
+![Dragging an instance of the "ARController" script from the Asset browser onto an empty GameObject.][arcontroller_setup]

 The ARController script will handle the creation and management of the AR tracking, including the video background.
 All the developer needs to provide is the Unity [layer][layer] in which to display the video.
 Layers are used to separate out parts of the scene so only certain parts are visible to certain cameras.
 In this case, the video background will be in its own background layer.
 In the same way, each marker's content will also have its own layer.

 To start with, create a new layer *Background* and one for a single marker *Foreground*.

-[Choose "Edit layers..." in Unity.][edit_layers] [Choose two of the User layers and give them appropriate names.][name_layers]
+![Choose "Edit layers..." in Unity.][edit_layers]
+![Choose two of the User layers and give them appropriate names.][name_layers]

 Set the "Layer" property on the "ARController" object to "AR background" (or whatever you named it).